The mission of the Native Children’s

 from SRCD, the first conference was held in 2008 and a second in 2009.
 In 2010,

 the National Institute on Drug Abuse (NIDA) awarded five additional years of

 funding to support annual conferences from 2010 to 2014, with a specific focus

 on understanding Native children’s development within the context of substance

 In 2015, the NCRE annual conference

-will be supported by the Tribal Early Childhood Research Center (www.tribalearlychildhood.org) which is funded by a grant from the Administration for
+was supported by the Tribal Early Childhood Research Center (www.tribalearlychildhood.org) which is funded by a grant from the Administration for

 Children and Families (ACF 90PH0017), Office of Planning, Research, and

 NCRE members’ work aims to address the following priorities:

 theories and methodologies for Native child development research